 After having weighed several options, the team decided to implement a system that utilized natural language processing (NLP) and machine learning (ML) to look for markers in resumes that distinguished the best candidates.
 They dubbed the system PARiS, in tribute to the Trojan hero who was tasked with judging a contest to determine the most beautiful goddess among the deities of Mount Olympus.
-In order to train the system, HR provided the engineering team with dozens of resumes from current and previous employees who were deemed either exemplary or poor in terms of professional attributes and fit.
+In order to train the system, HR provided the engineering team with dozens of resumes from current and previous employees who were deemed either exemplary or especially poor in terms of professional attributes and fit.
 PARiS would rate incoming resumes according to their match with the ideal types and cast aside those that were below a set threshold.
-In order to ensure PARiS' continuing effectiveness, HR staff were given the ability to "tweak" the system on an ongoing basis by highlighting words, sentences or key variables in new and existing resumes that they thought modeled a good candidate for Strategeion.

 PARiS' rollout was met with a collective sigh of relief from HR.
 Because poor matches could be discarded automatically, HR no longer had to devote the overwhelming number of hours required for humans to read each resume the company received.
-And while some members of the team were initially hesitant about delegating the first-stage application sorting to an algorithm, skepticism about PARiS guickly abated.
+And while some members of the team were initially hesitant about delegating first-stage application sorting to an algorithm, skepticism about PARiS quickly abated as the system revealed its impressive capacity to learn.
 After only a few weeks in operation, the lists of candidates PARiS suggested consistently reflected those that would have been assembled by human HR agents, instilling confidence that the system had absorbed Strategeion's values.
-But PARiS was so much faster and more efficient!
-After the first six months, PARiS was automatically discarding approximately 80 percent of received resumes.
+But PARiS was so much faster and more efficient than humans!
+Over time, growing trust in the system meant that the HR representatives felt less and less need to double-check PARiS' work, and they began shifting their energies elsewhere.

-PARIS promised to make the hiring process more efficient.
+PARiS promised to make the hiring process more efficient.
 But are there other values that might be desirable in hiring?
 Diversity?
 Equity?
 Creativity?
 What, if anything, do companies risk losing when hiring procedures are so singularly focused on maximizing efficiency?

-Hermann, a promising and hard-working computer science major at one of Berlin's most prestigious universities, received an automated rejection email from Strategeion within hours of applying for a job through its website.
-He was disappointed, as he had been convinced he was an ideal candidate for the company.
-He had strong academic qualifications and he had carefully crafted his C.V. to reflect his civic commitments and experience with non-profit organizations that advocated for wheelchair users such as himself.
-His ambitions to develop transparent, responsible tech solutions to improve the lives of those with disabilities seemed a perfect match for Strategeion's mission to "leave no one behind."
-Disappointed at his rejection, Hermann wrote to the company asking for feedback on his application.
-He also published a blog post about the experience. promising his readers to share any response from Strategeion.
+Hara, a promising and hard-working computer science student from Athens, GA, received an automated rejection email from Strategeion within hours of applying for a job through its website.
+She was surprised at having been tossed aside so quickly, as she had been convinced she was an ideal candidate for the company.
+She had strong academic qualifications and she had carefully crafted her resume to reflect her civic commitments and experience working with non-profit organizations that advocated for wheelchair users such as herself.
+Her ambitions to develop transparent, responsible tech solutions to improve the lives of those with disabilities seemed a perfect match for Strategeion's mission to "leave no one behind."
+Disappointed at her rejection, Hara wrote to the company asking for feedback on her application.
+She also published a blog post about the experience, promising to share any future response from Strategeion.